eidoom/funding-circle-tools/README.md

 * Download/clone this git repository.

-* Install chromedriver (https://sites.google.com/a/chromium.org/chromedriver/downloads) and take a note of installation directory.
+* Install chromedriver (https://sites.google.com/a/chromium.org/chromedriver/downloads) and: if on Windows, take a note of installation directory; otherwise, add chromedriver to PATH.

 * Run generate_storage_files.py and follow instructions.